vridhira/vridhira/README.md

 This application is built with a role-based architecture to serve different types of users: Customers, Sellers (Artisans), and Owners.

 ### 👤 For Customers
 - **Seamless Authentication:** Sign up or log in using email/password, phone number/password, or social sign-in with Google.
-Includes secure password reset functionality.
+Includes secure password reset functionality via both email and phone OTP.
 - **Product Discovery:** Browse a beautiful collection of products.
 - **Advanced Filtering & Sorting:** Easily find items by category (Pottery, Textiles, etc.), or sort by price and popularity.
 - **Detailed Product Pages:** View multiple product images, read detailed descriptions, check reviews, and learn about the artisan who made the item.
-- **Shopping Cart:** A fully persistent shopping cart to add and manage items.
+- **Shopping Cart & Wishlist:** A fully persistent shopping cart and wishlist to add and manage items.
-- **User Account Management:** A dedicated account page to view order history and manage personal details.
+- **User Account Management:** A dedicated account page to manage personal details, addresses, payment methods, view order history, and see past reviews.

 ### 🛍️ For Sellers (Artisans)
 - **Dedicated Seller Portal:** A separate "Sell with Us" page with dedicated signup and login portals for vendors.
 - **Easy Onboarding:** Artisans can create a seller account and set up their shop, specifying its name and category.
-- **Shop Management:** (Coming Soon) A dashboard for sellers to list new products, manage inventory, and track their sales.
+- **Shop Management:** A role-based dashboard for sellers to list new products, manage inventory, and delete their own items.

 ### 👑 For Owners/Admins
-- **Owner Dashboard:** A protected, role-based dashboard for site administrators.
+- **Owner & Admin Dashboards:** Protected, role-based dashboards for site administrators.
-- **User Management:** View all users in the system (customers, shopkeepers, admins).
+- **User Management:** View all users in the system and manage their roles with a secure hierarchy (Owners > Admins > Shopkeepers > Users).
-- **Role Administration:** Securely promote or demote users to different roles (e.g., promote a 'user' to an 'admin').
+- **Product Management:** A global view of all products in the marketplace.

 ---